 Be sure to download, sign, and attach the consent form at the bottom of this post to your submission e-mail.
 Once you submit a piece of artwork Rachel will work with you to confirm the story behind your piece.
 Prizes will be awarded based on public voting (keep an eye on this website for further updates).

-Please try to submit your artwork by June 21, 2021 to allow time for the exhibition to be finalised for a July unveiling.
+Please try to submit your artwork by early July, 2021 to allow time for the exhibition to be finalised for a July unveiling.

 Why Use the Public Library is a public engagement project that is part of the PhD work of Rachel Salzano.
 The aim of this project is to engage the public with research on the relationship between culture and public library use.
 This will be done through the creation of an art exhibition, showcasing the perspectives of refugees and asylum seekers in Edinburgh.